Ab initio study of the neutron and Fermi polarons on the lattice: From UltraCold Atoms to Nuclear Physics

 We are also able to place our neutron polaron calculations within the context of previous theoretical investigations.
-As shown in Fig.~\ref{fig:neutrons}, we are able to compute the energy of the neutron polaron across a wide range of densities, which allows us to compare our calculations with Ref. \cite{Forbes_Gezerlis_Hebeler_etal_2014}, which performed both \textit{ab initio} Diffusion Monte Carlo (DMC) calculations as well as effective field theory calculations, Ref. \cite{Roggero_Mukherjee_Pederiva_2015} which performed similar calculations using the Fock space configuration interaction Monte Carlo (CIMC), and Ref. \cite{Vidana_2021} which was able to explore a much larger region of $k_F$ with a phenomenological Bruecker-Hartree-Fock (BHF) approach.
+As shown in Fig.~\ref{fig:neutrons}, we are able to compute the energy of the neutron polaron across a wide range of densities, which allows us to compare our calculations with Ref.~\cite{Forbes:2013ava}, which performed both \textit{ab initio} Diffusion Monte Carlo (DMC) calculations as well as effective field theory calculations, Ref. \cite{Roggero:2014cma} which performed similar calculations using the Fock space configuration interaction Monte Carlo (CIMC), and Ref. \cite{Vidana:2021tiw} which was able to explore a much larger region of $k_F$ with a phenomenological Bruecker-Hartree-Fock (BHF) approach.

 In the low-density region we find excellent agreement with the previous DMC calculations, and are able to provide predictions at even smaller $k_F$ values than were possible using the coordinate space approach.
 To do this, we needed to employ lattices with up to $23^3$ lattice sites, and particle numbers from $N_{\uparrow}=7$ up to $N_{\uparrow}=57$, which involved considerable computational resources.

-We interestingly find a divergence from both the \textit{ab initio} and phenomenological results beyond densities of $k_F \sim 0.4\ \text{fm}^{-1}$, however our results are within the bands provided by Ref.~\cite{Forbes_Gezerlis_Hebeler_etal_2014}'s chiral EFT bands.
-This disagreement between AFQMC and DMC has the potential to provide an avenue for exploration in the future, as one could investigate how these two approaches with both approach the fermion sign-problem in similar, but distinct ways, differ from one another.
-It is interesting to note that where our AFQMC results begin to differ from previous QMC calculations also coincides with the same values of $k_F$ in Fig. \ref{fig:neutrons_vs_coldatoms} where the neutron polaron calculations and the Fermi polaron calculations cross one other.
-Though this difference could also be due to the difference in the effective range and shape parameters from Eq.~(\ref{eq:ere}).
+We interestingly find a divergence from both the \textit{ab initio} and phenomenological results beyond densities of $k_F \approx 0.4\ \text{fm}^{-1}$, however our results agree reasonably well with the bounds provided by Ref.~\cite{Forbes:2013ava}'s chiral EFT bands.
+This disagreement is likely due to differences in the interactions used in this work and those in Refs.~\cite{Forbes:2013ava, Roggero:2014cma}, in particular the unknown shape parameter from Eq.~(\ref{eq:ere}).
+Given our free projection calculation in Fig.~\ref{fig:constrained}, a conservative estimate of this effect would be on the order of a few percent, however a detailed study also including DMC fixed- and released-node calculations would be required to fully explore this effect.
+Based on our results, it is reasonable that in the future one could potentially use the polaron to investigate how DMC and AFQMC differ in their approach.

 The polaron calculations in this section, in both the regimes of cold-atomic and nuclear physics, are evidence of the strength of the AFQMC method.
 Even though the polaron is a system with a strong fermion sign problem due to the population imbalance, the constrained path AFQMC method is still able to provide meaningful and accurate predictions.
 In addition, the fact that AFQMC can study these diverse systems using a single Hamiltonian is a good indication that it can be applied to more complicated cold-atomic and nuclear systems.